Make-School-Courses/ARCHIVE-MOB-3-Persistence-and-Synchronization/04-Layout-Essentials/Readme.md

 ## CHP vs. CCRP
 - You can define both either horizontally or vertically

-- Content Compression - View with lower priority loses and grows, views with higher priority shrink
+- Content Compression - View with lower priority loses and grows, views with higher priority shrink to their intrinsic content size.

-- Content Compression Resistence Priority - View with higher priority resists being shrunk, views with lower priority shrink first.
+- Content Compression Resistance Priority - View with higher priority resists being shrunk, views with lower priority shrink first.

+## Content Size Ambuiguity

+Xcode throws an error when two or more views have the same CHP or CCRP.
+To fix this we need to change the CHP or CCRP of one of the views to satisfy the constraints.

 ## UIStackView
 Layout mechanism similar to CSS Flexbox